High Protein Chocolate Peanut Butter Recipe: Make Your Own Nut Butter

 Per tablespoon (recipe makes 15): 60 Calories | 3.5P | 2.9C | 3.9F

 As you saw in the first photo above, this chocolate peanut butter goes great with bananas and other fruit.
 And you know it goes well with toasted bread of all kinds.
-If you’re looking for other pairing ideas, check out my Vanilla Caramel Protein Chips recipe.
+If you’re looking for other pairing ideas, check out my Vanilla Caramel Protein Chips recipe or on top of something like my 100-calorie protein brownie.

 And if you’d like more chocolate recipes, grab my free Chocolate Lover’s Survival Cookbook that’s filled with high protein and low calorie chocolate recipes.
 You can check it out here or simply enter your info below and I’ll send a copy your way.